-The group has gone through many changes and as it was entirely made up of people with dementia and carers it was inevitable that many succumbed to late stage dementia and as a consequence couldn't participate any further.The group took a year of and is currently rebuilding itself along with the new deep network.
+The group has gone through many changes and as it was entirely made up of people with dementia and carers it was inevitable that many succumbed to late stage dementia and as a consequence couldn't participate any further.The group took a year of and is currently rebuilding itself along with developing the new Lancashire and Cumbria deep network.

-We designed and invented the very first dementia hub idea which ran a pilot study for 6 months, this has now been copied and replicated over 2 counties, bring together services on one day all together.
+We designed and developed the very first dementia hub idea which we ran a pilot study for 6 months, this has now been copied and replicated over 2 counties, bringing together services on one day at one location.

 It still campaigns vigorously but sadly as we found when we started little has changed in the way people affected are supported part from the great work individuals do and some organisations.
 However many more organisations have jumped on the bandwagon claiming to be dementia friendly! whatever the means ,help us to break down these falsehoods and camping for a better deal